Decathlon/tzatziki/tzatziki-spring/README.md

 ## A few words about URL remapping

-Since we don't really want to have to specify the port of our local spring instance, this one is actually stored in a local variable as `local.port`.
-This local port is automatically added to each url that doesn't specify a host.
-So when you call `/hello`, it actually calls `http://localhost:{{local.port}}/hello`.
+Since we don't really want to have to specify the port of our local spring instance, the SpringSteps will actually use the `HttpSteps.setRelativeUrlRewriter` method so that when you call `/hello`, it actually calls `http://localhost:<spring.port>/hello`.

 This module will also intercept all the calls made by your WebClient and RestTemplate and dynamically remap the URL for the mocked ones.